 This art based program meets once a month to explore various topics related to the human experience through art.
 It’s a fun, reflective, judgment free, safe space where creativity leads us on a journey of self expression and connection.
+Find out why art can be a useful tool in healing after a breast cancer diagnosis.
 Creative connections provides a time and space for self care, stress release and an opportunity to connect with ourselves and others in a meaningful way.
 No prior art experience is necessary to participate.
 To register please visit our registration page.
 For more information, contact our Programs Coordinator, Aimee Berg at firstname.lastname@example.org.

 Heart of A Warrior Mentor Program

 A mentorship program designed to provide one-on-one support to women with breast cancer.
 Mentors are women who have been involved in our community and a part of our programs.
 They have volunteered to walk alongside those who are new to Breast Friends.
 Mentors will be trained and supervised by Breast Friends staff and mentees will be matched with their mentor based on several criteria.
 Heart of a Warrior Mentors play a crucial role in helping support the Breast Friends mission, “to ensure no woman goes through a diagnosis of breast cancer alone”.